George Hooks

-George Hooks (born May 9, 1945) is a Democratic former member of the Georgia State Senate, representing the 14th District from 1991 through 2013.
+George Hooks (born May 9, 1945) is an American politician and Democratic former member of the Georgia State Senate, representing the 14th District from 1991 through 2013.
 Previously he was a member of the Georgia House of Representatives from 1980 through 1990.

 Background

 Senator Hooks, a sixth-generation native of Sumter County, graduated from Americus High School and earned a BA degree from Auburn University.
 While at Auburn he was a member of the Kappa Alpha Order, being initiated in 1966.
 He also holds an honorary Doctor of Laws (LL.D.) degree from Mercer University.

 Senator Hooks currently owns an insurance and real estate firm in Americus.

 Legislative activity

 State House of Representatives

 A veteran legislator, Hooks served five terms in the Georgia House of Representatives from 1980 to 1990 where he was assistant administration floor leader for former Governor Joe Frank Harris and was responsible for sponsoring and working for passage of the Governor's legislative proposals.